umbc-cmsc471/spring-2024/exams.md

 ## <span style="color:blue">Reading Guide: </span>

-(1) The exam will be based on the concepts, techniques and algorithms discussed in our text books (AIMI 4th edition, and a little of poole and macworth) and in class.
+(1) The exam will be based on the concepts, techniques and algorithms discussed in our text books (AIMI 4th edition) and in class.

 (2) It's important to have read chapters 1-6 in our text.
 Specifically: